 Do you need to renovate your home?
 What about taking a trip?
 Work out how you're going to spend the money and then you'll easily come up with a financial target for the next 12 months.

-For each of the intentions you outline, you need to add a deadline to them, otherwise, they aren’t actionable.
+For each of the intentions you outline, you need to add a deadline to them, otherwise, they aren't actionable.
+You can leave this undefined if you're working on bigger things, like programs (which is my focus).

 This is why I love the intention card vs. a one-page business plan — it allows you to make tangible, actionable intentions, rather than sweeping, broad statements.